nalsakas/pe/README.md

 For a long time I wanted to output PE32, DLL32, PE64 and DLL64 formats directly from nasm assembler.
 Nasm doesn't have support of direct output to executable files or dll files but instead it has support of raw binary output and has advanced macro support.
 My aim in this project is to use nasm's macro capability to directly output executables.
 In order to make that happen I need to invent pretty a lot new macros.
 Some of them are PE header structures, section tables, data directories, resource macros, etc.

 Why I created these macro sets?
 Answer is simple.
 Because I have a passion about inner workings of executables.
 Apart from that Ihave learned a lot while working with nasm macros and pe file format.

 With these macro sets you can do amazing executables by yourself.
 You don't need any object linker or resource compiler whatsoever.
-You can import any function you want just by typing its name;
-you can export any local function you want; you can include any resource you want;
+You can import any function you want just by typing its name; you can export any local function you want;
-you can experiment and get a deeper insight of pe file format, etc.
+you can include any resource you want; you can experiment and get a deeper insight of pe file format, etc.

 Although there are a lot of macros under the hood, end user only need to know a few of them.
-An example usage is given below.
-As you notice usage is pretty easy.
+Actually only 3 of them suffice for a very basic PE.

+%include 'pe.inc'
+PE32
+START
+  ret
+END

+Example above is a valid pe file.
+All it does is to return as soon as loaded.
+As you can see there are only 3 macros you need to remember.
+PE32, START and END.

+Now, look at the below example.

 Example PE32 file: